hermonochy/Rescueland/The Planet File.md

 Atmosphere: sodium 80%, potassium 18%

-General: This is a dwarf planet which orbits Klesone, with the same leader.
+General: This is a moon which orbits Klesone, with the same leader.
 There are regular shuttles in between the two.

 ## The Fil System